 This Aromistico Napoli Dark Roast Selection Blend will certainly impress with its rich and strong character.

-This coffee is incredibly elegant, with a taste profile that is both smoky and malty, giving it a dark chocolate vibe.
+This strong ground coffee is incredibly elegant, with a taste profile that is both smoky and malty, giving it a dark chocolate vibe.

 A premium blend of coffee beans has been carefully selected from across Brazil, India and Central Africa to produce this quality blend, with Arabica and Robusta beans making up the core of this coffee.

 These grounds are suitable for use with cafetieres, moka pots, filter machines, pour over equipment and drip machines.